wwatson4506/MSC/README.md

 PJRC forum thread for MSC: https://forum.pjrc.com/threads/55821-USBHost_t36-USB-Mass-Storage-Driver-Experiments

 To use my example sketches there is a define that needs to be set in the MassStorage.h file.

-Define  USE_EXTENAL_INIT to Initialize MSC Externally.
+Uncomment 'Define USE_EXTENAL_INIT' to Initialize MSC Externally.

-If defined, MSC needs the following setup in the ino sketch:
+If defined, MSC needs the following setup in the *.ino sketch:
 - USBHost myusb;
 - USBHub hub1(myusb);
 - USBHub hub2(myusb);